AdonayTeshome/cc-node/README.md

 ### Account store.

-The first thing is to tell the node what accounts you have on your system.
-That means writing a class which implmements the [AccountstoreInterface](https://gitlab.com/credit-commons/cc-php-lib/-/blob/master/src/AccountStoreInterface.php).
+The main task thing is to tell the node what accounts you have on your system.
+That means writing a class which implements the [AccountstoreInterface](https://gitlab.com/credit-commons/cc-php-lib/-/blob/master/src/AccountStoreInterface.php).

 Use the [AccountStoreTemplate](t.b.d) class to get started.
 Keep all the function definitions and return types the same.